jrmoulton/jrmoulton-web/content/starting_open_source.md

 with that data and then sets a flag bit on a control register that allows the device to start sending data that is in the registers.

-- The code I wrote was later improved on

 Oh, and then it totally worked for me!

 I used it to test/finish implementing my driver for the digital to analog converter.